RobertTalbert/discretecs/activities/module11/201-module11-planning.md

 Objectives:

 - Explain what it means to "solve" a recurrence relation and what a "solution" to a recurrence relation is.
-- Given a proposed solution for a recurrence relation.
+- Given a proposed solution for a recurrence relation, prove or disprove that it actually solves the recurrence relation.
+- Given a sequence of integers, determine a recurrence relation for it; guess a solution; then prove or disprove that your guess is correct.
+-

 ## Part B planning
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzk1ODA0MDBdfQ==
+eyJoaXN0b3J5IjpbLTEzNjM1MTYyNTJdfQ==
 -->